| The

 system, heart, respiration, organs and head.
 The hypnotist is not

 needed and results can be measured.
+In the 1930's

 in the US, psychosomatic medicine (concerned with the numerous diseases